ishan-gaur/HPA_CC/README.md

 - check if the intrawell/interwell distances within a microscope as smaller/larger
 - and then check within microscope is smaller than across
 - distance in PCA mb??

+1/21/24: Somehow the well-level differences are gone T_T